 Emotion Regulation teaches strategies.
 It gives individuals the power to manage and change intense emotions that are causing problems in their life.

 Interpersonal Effectiveness teaches how to communicate with others in a way that is assertive, maintains self-respect, and strengthens relationships.
 A core principle is learning how to ask directly for what you want to reduce resentment and hurt feelings.

 Group Leader: Sonia Zajmi, LMHC

-Ms. Zajmi is a DBT specialist, and has done both group and individual DBT work for many years.
-She is trained in EMDR, and Somatic Experiencing, incorporating elements of trauma informed care into all her work.
+Ms. Sonia Zajmi is a Dialectical Behavior Therapy specialist and has done both group and individual DBT work for many years.

-If you would like to join the group, please fill out the contact form on the “new clients” page here New Clients .
-In the subject box on the form, please indicate if you would like to do just the group, or group while you wait for an individual therapist.
-(And if filling out the form for an individual therapist too, be sure to tell us what you want to work on, so we can match you with a therapist with that expertise).
+If you would like to join the group, fill out the contact form on the New Clients page.
+In the subject box, please indicate if you would like to do the group.
+You can also indicate you would like to do the group while you wait for an individual therapist.
+If filling out the form for an individual therapist too, also tell us what you want to work on.
+This will help us match you with a therapist with that expertise).

-If you are already on our waitlist, please email us at firstname.lastname@example.org that you would like to be in the group too, and we’ll get you started.
+If you are already on our waitlist, please email us at email@example.com.
+Indicate that you would like to be in the group as well.
+We will contact you to get started.

 Joining the group will not impact your place on the waitlist, and your place in line for an individual therapist remains.